+Year 11/12 ATAR 3 - 4 hours per ATAR course per
-Year 11/12 non-ATAR

-1 - 2 hours per week (per non-practical course).
+Year 11/12 non-ATAR 1 - 2 hours per week (per nonpractical course).

-Please note that there will always be critical times when some courses require significantly more thanthis and at other times less.
+Please note: that there will always be critical times when some courses require significantly more than this and at other times less.
 All students are encouraged to establish a home study routine and timetable/program that suits their needs.
 By expecting regular homework students are made responsible for managing their particular study program so that the workload does not become unmanageable and impinge unreasonably on leisure/ family time.

 There is a planning sheet at the start of each term in the diary to assist and also a Study Planner template towards the back of the diary.

-4.2 Head of Learning Area's Responsibility:
+4.2 Head of Learning Area's Responsibility

-- Establish guidelines for relevant staff that ensures consistency of homework across all common classes. - Determine faculty based policies, consistent with the School Homework Policy, by which their staff are expected to conform.
+4.2.1 Establish guidelines for relevant staff that ensures consistency of homework across all common classes.

+4.2.2 Determine faculty based policies, consistent with the School Homework Policy, by which their staff are expected to conform.

-4.3 Subject Teacher's Responsibility:
+4.3 Subject Teacher's Responsibility

-- Follow faculty guidelines in ensuring consistent and regular homework is set to meet the school's homework policy. - Follow up with those students who don't regularly do homework and communicate with parents via SEQTA - Keep a record of homework set. - Check that set homework is completed satisfactorily and is marked.
+4.3.1 Follow faculty guidelines in ensuring consistent and regular homework is set to meet the school's homework policy.
+4.3.2 Follow up with those students who do not regularly do homework and communicate with parents via SEQTA.
+4.3.3 Keep a record of homework set.

+4.3.4 Check that set homework is completed

+satisfactorily and is marked.
 There is a variety of ways this can be achieved, depending on subjects and phase of development of students.
-Such methods as teacher marking, self-marking or marking by other students are all considered appropriate. - Respond to parent concerns promptly.
+Such methods as teacher marking, self-marking or marking by other students are all considered appropriate.

+4.3.5 Respond to parent concerns.